-Mint Floors + Shutters discuss how to achieve a timeless look with parquetry flooring.
+Mint Floors + Shutters discusses how to achieve a timeless look with parquetry flooring.

 Engineered parquetry floors have continued to impress the world over, bringing together the stability of an engineered floor with the classic elegance of a herringbone or chevron design.

 Parquetry flooring is laid in a decorative pattern and uses smaller pieces of wood than your traditional strip timber flooring.
-Herringbone and chevron refers to the most popular patterns used in parquetry.
+Herringbone and chevron refer to the most popular patterns used in parquetry.

 Chevron patterns have a continuous zigzag design, as seen below.
 The zigzag pattern comes to a sharp point; imagine the letter ''V'' on repeat.